-Over the past six months we have been examining the fifth governance standard for charities established by the Australian Charities and Not-for-profits Commission (ACNC): that is, board members or other responsible persons owe a fiduciary duty to their charities.
+This is the final article in a series of six which examine the fifth governance standard for charities established by the Australian Charities and Not-for-profits Commission (ACNC): that is, board members or other responsible persons owe a fiduciary duty to their charities.
 This is one of the highest standards of care imposed and means that board members must be loyal to their charity and act in good faith.

 This general, overarching duty can be broken down into six more specific duties.
 Previously we have dealt with the duty of board members:

 • to act with reasonable care and diligence;

 • to act in the best interest of their charity and for a proper purpose;

 • not to improperly use information or their position;

 • to manage financial affairs responsibly; and

 • to disclose and manage conflicts of interest.

 The topic for this final article is the duty of board members not to allow a charity to operate while insolvent.

 THE DUTY OF BOARD MEMBERS NOT TO ALLOW A CHARITY TO OPERATE WHILE INSOLVENT